m92rizk/private-video-insta-downloader/README.md

 You have to be logged in in chrome to get access to the followed accounts.

 installation:
+- Donwload .zip file
+- Unzip file
-open chrome://extensions/
+- Open chrome://extensions/
-enable Developer mode
+- Enable Developer mode
-Click Load unpacked extension
+- Click "Load unpacked"
-Navigate to the extension’s folder and click OK
+- Navigate to the extension’s unzipped folder and click OK

-then follow instructions from the extension popup window!
+Then follow instructions from the extension popup window!